bugcrowd/ecs-service-image-updater/README.md

-  --help                    Show help                                  [boolean] --version                 Show version number                        [boolean] --image                   Docker image and tag                      [required] --container-name          Container to update in the ECS Task Definition
+  --help                    Show help                                  [boolean] --version                 Show version number                        [boolean] --image                   Docker image and tag                      [required] --container-name          Container to update in the ECS Task Definition.
-                                                                      [required]
+                            Conflicts with container-names.
+  --container-names         List of containers to update in the ECS Task
+                            Definition.
+Comma separated.
+Conflicts with
+                            container-name.
   --service-name            ECS Service to update --task-definition-family  Task Definition Family create the new Task
                             Definition in